 ![]() |

-Vernon “Jim” Fletcher Hill was born on March 10, 1917, in Johnston County, North Carolina.
+Vernon “Jim” Fletcher Hill, the oldest son of Millard and Ziphia Stancil Hill, was born on March 10, 1917, in Johnston County, North Carolina.

 After completing grammar school, Jim found work as an automobile serviceman, a job that honed his mechanical skills and prepared him for the challenges ahead.
 On March 4, 1942, as the world was engulfed in the turmoil of World War II, Jim was drafted into the United States Army.
 He enlisted at Fort Bragg, North Carolina, ready to serve his country.